 The entire Brady Bunch has benefitted from the devices, he said.
 Before, he’d take the dogs out to play but would have to bring them back inside after a half hour or so, fearful that Sascha would hurt herself.
 Now she can run an hour and a half and still be ready for more.

 “This brace has changed her life,” Eric says.
 “She hasn’t run like this since before the injury.”

 Today, Sascha wears her brace a few hours a day- when she’s really active.
 The only time he’s ever observed her fussing with it is after she’s worn it for a while.
 She licks at it and he’ll loosen it a bit, which seems to help.
 The device has made her stronger.

 As far as additional treatment goes, Eric says Sascha wears a soft dog shoe for walks, takes turmeric for inflammation and glucosamine for her joints.
 He says these minor interventions as well as eating food he’s prepared has kept Sascha happy and active.

 For other animal lovers considering adopting a pet with special needs, Eric says, prepare to have your life lengthened.

 “There’s no greater reward than seeing a dog make progress and seeing them happy,” he adds.
 “When [Sascha] was six months old and everyone was telling me she’d never walk again.
 Never give up,” Eric says.

 He’s already making plans for a road to the East Coast with his crew.
-On the itinerary: A stop by Animal Ortho Care’s office to shake hands with Derrick and his team.
+On the itinerary: A stop by Animal Ortho Care’s office to shake hands with the AOC team.